mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <% if !cmd? && !csharp? && !objc? %>

-You may have a single index containing per-user data.
+You may have a single index containing per user data.
 In that case, all records should be tagged with their associated user_id in order to add a `tagFilters=(public,user_42)` filter at query time to retrieve only what a user has access to.
-If you're using the [JavaScript client](http://github.com/algolia/algoliasearch-client-js), it will result in a security breach since the user is able to modify the `tagFilters` you've set modifying the code from the browser.
-To keep using the JavaScript client (recommended for optimal latency) and target secured records, you can generate secured API key from your backend:
+If you're using the [JavaScript client](http://github.com/algolia/algoliasearch-client-js), it will result in a security breach since the user is able to modify the `tagFilters` you've set by modifying the code from the browser.
+To keep using the JavaScript client (recommended for optimal latency) and target secured records, you can generate a secured API key from your backend:

 <%= snippet("generate_secured_api_key") if !csharp? && !objc? %>